kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 # Usage - main.py
 ## Parameters
 ```
---data_dir          Directory containing images use to train the GAN
+--data_dir          Base directory containing folders of images used to train the GAN
---max_dataset_size  Specifies the maximum number of images used for training
+--folders           List of subfolder names to load dataset from
 --img_scaled_dim    The dimension of the longest side of the image after scaling
 --coverage          Fraction of image to be masked
 --epochs            Number of epochs